learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 You will be able to:

 - Explain the role of the normality assumption in statistical tests
-- Calculate a one-and two-sample Kolmogorov-Smirnov tests
+- Calculate a one-and two-sample Kolmogorov-Smirnov test
-- Interpret the results of a one- and two-sample Kolmogorov-Smirnov tests
+- Interpret the results of a one- and two-sample Kolmogorov-Smirnov test

 ## Normality assumption